Granules India gets USFDA nod for pain relief drug

 The US Food and Drug Administration (USFDA) has approved its abbreviated new drug application (ANDA) for Acetaminophen 650 mg tablets, extended release, Granules said in a BSE filing.

-Drug firm Granules India on Thursday said it has received approval from the US health regulator for Acetaminophen tablets, used for temporary pain relief.
-The approved product is bioequivalent to the reference listed drug product (RLD), Tylenol tablets, extended release.
+Granules India Ltd on April 18 announced that the US Food and Drug Administration approved its Abbreviated New Drug Application (ANDA) for Acetaminophen 650 mg Tablets, Extended Release, a generic version of Tylenol 650mg tablets, Extended Release.

-Acetaminophen 650 mg extended release tablets are used primarily for temporary pain management.
+Acetaminophen 650 mg extended release tablets are used primarily for temporary pain management including arthritis relief, a press release from the city-based drug maker said.